Derry Halloween Witch

 The Cork Jazz Festival is the largest in Europe.
 Photo courtesy Tourism Ireland.

 The popular Guinness Cork Jazz Festival is set to begin on Oct.
-25th with a range of local and international performers in the festival lineup.
+23rd and over the space of five days, will entertain with a range of local and international performers.

 Performing at the Kinsale Jazz Fringe Festival.
 Photo: John Sheehan, Tourism Ireland.

-The Guinness Kinsale Jazz Fringe Festival set to take place from Oct.
+The Guinness Kinsale Jazz Fringe Festival, set to take place from Oct.
 24th through Oct.
-28th promises to be a more leisurely celebration of the popular music genre.
+27th, promises to be a more leisurely celebration of the popular music genre.

 Events are being planned at some 20 venues throughout the town, and there will be a scary, ghoulish, and decisively Halloween feel about them too, the organizers say.